 specific source/ destination configurations for different

 3. Configure database migration options.

 Customize general database/ tables settings.
-Or set up a particular table , field, index individually when
+Or configure specific table , field, index object individually when

-The screenshot below sums up general features available in DBConvert software solutions.
+The screenshot below summarizes the general features available in DBConvert software.

 4. Detection of potential database migration issues.
 Errors and Warnings

 The database enforces certain relations on the data, and on the customization step, an intelligent error checker verifies all possible data integrity and referential integrity issues.
 It highlights any problems before migration starts.

 By default, DBConvert attempts to automatically map the database types of the source Access database to the closest equivalent of the target FoxPro